gthompson/legacy_seismic_data_preservation/README.md

-# legacy_seismic_data_preservation
+# mvoe_database_preservation
-Codes I have used or developed to preserve and convert legacy seismic data from Montserrat Volcano Observatory
+Codes I have used or developed to preserve and convert DSN data from Montserrat Volcano Observatory and merge it with ASN data